geegaz/Multiple-Windows-tutorial/README.md

 ...And that's pretty much it !

 Now when you move the subwindow to the top-left corner of your screen, you should see a part of the sprite !
-At this point, I'd recommend you make the Window and Camera2D a separate scene, to be able to reuse it more easily or instanciate it at runtime.
+At this point, I'd recommend you make the Window and Camera2D a separate scene, to be able to reuse it more easily or instantiate it at runtime.

 And now, the most important (and longest) part: